Skip to content

 False

 Glass is an amorphous solid, not a liquid.
-The observation that old medieval windows are thicker at the bottom is explained by manufacturing techniques of the era, not by glass flowing over centuries.
-Calculations confirm that room-temperature glass cannot flow on any meaningful timescale.
+The frequently cited observation that old medieval windows are thicker at the bottom reflects manufacturing techniques of the era, not glass slowly flowing under gravity.
+Physical calculations confirm that room-temperature glass cannot flow on any meaningful timescale, including over centuries.

 Goldfish have a three-second memory